ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 }
 ```

-This allows us to immediately use the affected entity in the client application responsible for the mutation.
+This allows us to immediately process the affected entity in the client application responsible for the mutation.

 Sometimes a mutation might also affect other parts of our application as well.
 Maybe the `likePost` mutation needs to update an Activity Feed.